mtancret/mtancret.github.com/aveksha.md

 Aveksha is a hardware-software approach for non-intrusively tracing and profiling sensor network nodes.
 The hardware prototype we have created is the Telos Debug Board (TDB).
 This board is capable of interfacing with the JTAG port on a Telos (Rev B) mote.
-We will be presenting Aveksha and demoing the TDB at [SenSys 2011](http://sensys.acm.org/2011) in Seattle, WA on Nov 1-4.
+It can poll a watchpoint buffer or PC register of the target processor, while at the same time taking energy readings of the mote.
+We will be presenting Aveksha and demoing the TDB at
+[SenSys 2011](http://sensys.acm.org/2011) in Seattle, WA on Nov 1-4.

 Publications